Scott Taylor (rugby league): Hull Kingston Rovers

 Taylor made his Hull Kingston Rovers début against Leeds in the 2009 Super League play-offs.
 On 6 June 2011, he signed a new two-year contract with Rovers, ending rumours linking him with a move to Huddersfield or Hull F.C.

 Wigan

 On 16 October 2012, Taylor signed a two-year contract, with the option for a third year, with Wigan for a "substantial settlement fee".

 2013 proved a very successful year in Taylor's career.
 On 24 August, he would start the 2013 Challenge Cup final from interchange, winning the game 16–0 against his boyhood club Hull F.C. at Wembley Stadium.

 On 5 October, Taylor started on the bench in Wigan's Super League Grand Final victory over Warrington.
 Taylor won Wigan a penalty sidestepping before getting caught high by Carvell, Wigan gained important field position from this after previously conceding a barrage of points, thereafter they scored 28 unanswered points to win the game 30–16 at Old Trafford.

-He played 2 games for Leigh Centurions (Heritage № 1379) on loan in 2013.
+He played two games for Leigh Centurions on loan in 2013.